 AIA Lecturer/Host: Jenifer Neils

 A professor of ancient art history and a classical archaeologist for thirty years, Archaeological Institute of America lecturer and host Jenifer Neils is an expert on the ancient Mediterranean.
-She holds the Ruth Coulter Heede Chair of Art History and Classics at Case Western Reserve University in Cleveland, and regularly teaches courses on the art and archaeology of the ancient world from the Bronze Age to Late Antiquity.
-Recently she has been a visiting professor at the University of California at Berkeley and Johns Hopkins University.
+She holds the Elsie B. Smith Chair of Classics at Case Western Reserve University in Cleveland, and regularly teaches courses on the art and archaeology of the ancient world from the Bronze Age to Late Antiquity.
+She has been a visiting professor at the University of California at Berkeley and Johns Hopkins University.
 As a field archaeologist Professor Neils has participated in excavations in Etruria and Sicily, Italy, as well as in northern Greece, and has published material from both Etruscan and Greek sites.
 She has held fellowships at the American School of Classical Studies at Athens, the American Academy in Rome, the J. Paul Getty Research Center, and the Paul Mellon Center for British Art at Yale.